Owen-Cochell/File-Guardian/README.md

 Double-click on File Guardian to run it.
 Right click on File Guardian and select "edit" to edit it.
 Should be very simple.
 I recommend checking out the code to File Guardian, as some things need to be defined(Like name of user, name of file, password, ect).
 Reading the commets should be helpful here.
 # Conclusion
-This script will stop most users, and with the right configurations, keep your files safe from any unwanted persons.
-If you have any bugs to report, or any ideas, please leave a comment explicity stating your idea/bug.
+This script will stop most users from accessing your personal files, and with the right configurations, this script can be relatively secure.
+If you have any comments or bugs to report, please start a issue explicitly stating what your comment or bug is in the title.
 Thank you!